nilx/RASP/README.md

 You get:
-* a working, minimal, LXDE-based desktop on Raspberry Pi, with a few performance tunings
+* a working, minimal, LXDE-based desktop on Raspberry Pi, with a few performance/convenience tunings
 * auto-login to user `user`
 * essential bookmarks for Firefox
 * access BB terminal from <https://bba.bloomberg.com/> with Citrix client